The smartwatch is now a fixture of the technology world – as well as our wrists.

 In fact, the first smartwatch dates back to 1927 and there was a real boom in the 80s and 90s.

 Read on for our list of the 19 most important smartwatches ever, the ones that paved the way for the wearables we know and love today.

 1927: Plus Four Wristlet Route Indicator

 There's no GPS built into this absolute beaut from the 1920s, but it would still help you get from A to B. Simply slot in the scroll map cartridge for your set route (London to Bournemouth sounds lovely) and away you go.
-Sure, you have to do some manual knob turning, but at least you didn't have to charge it every night.
+Sure, you have to do some manual knob twiddling on the dual crowns, but at least you didn't have to charge it every night.

 It boasted LEDs and you had to push a button to see the time.
 A bargain at $2,100 back in 1972.

 1982: Seiko TV Watch

 As worn by James Bond in Octopussy, this 'smart' watch needed an adapter and a whopping great receiver box in order to show grainy TV images below the digital time display.

 1983: Seiko Data-2000

 Slick looking, right?
 The Data-2000 could store memos (well, two of them) and calendar entries and also acted as a calculator.
 You had to make use of the clip on keyboard but hey, that was part of the fun.
 Seiko was pretty prolific in the smartwatch arena in the 80s.
 It also launched the UC-2000, the RC-1000, the Memo Diary and the UC-3000 within a year of the Data-2000.

 1985: Sinclair FM Wristwatch Radio